On the Two Paths Theorem and the Two Disjoint Paths Problem: Two disjoint paths problem

-Recall that we are looking at a graph $G$ given with a cycle $C$ and a $C$-path $P$ between non-consecutive vertices of $C$.
+Recall that we are working with a graph $G$ with a cycle $C$ and a $C$-path $P$ between non-consecutive vertices of $C$.
 The goal is to compute a $P$-completion efficiently.
-As before we let $P_1,P_2$ be the two distinct subpaths of $C$ with the same ends as $P$ and such that $C=P_1\overline{P_2}$.
+As before we let $P_1,P_2$ be the two distinct subpaths of $C$ with the same endpoints as $P$ and such that $C=P_1\overline{P_2}$.

-The basic idea to compute a $P$-completion is to look at which $P$-sides each vertex of $P$ is on.
-This reveals some gaps as in the left-hand side graph shape of Figure~\ref{fig:intuition_P_completion}.
-The outer cycle is $C$, the central path with explicit vertices is $P$.
-Roughly speaking, we will see that the corresponding red dotted edges form a $P$-completion.
+The core idea behind computing a $P$-completion is to analyse which $P$-sides each vertex of $P$ lies on.
+This reveals some gaps as in the left-hand side graph shape of Figure~\ref{fig:intuition_P_completion}, where the outer cycle is $C$, and the central path with explicit vertices is $P$.
+At first sight, the red dotted edges form a $P$-completion.

-The issue is that there might be components of $G-P$ intersecting neither $\mathring{P_1}$ nor $\mathring{P_2}$.
-They may make it so that adding some of the red dotted edges makes adding the others unsafe.
-In the right-hand side graph of Figure~\ref{fig:intuition_P_completion} (where $P$ is the dashed path and $C$ is the outer cycle) adding one of the red dotted edges makes adding the other unsafe.
-The solution described in Lemma~\ref{lem:computing_P_completions} will be to add red edges one after the other, computing the next red edge at each step.
+The issue is that the red dotted edges may not be well-defined, because there might be components of $G-P$ intersecting neither $\mathring{P_1}$ nor $\mathring{P_2}$, and also because the gaps may not intersect on vertices which lie on both $P$-sides.
+The two other graphs of Figure~\ref{fig:intuition_P_completion} depict two possible choices of red dotted edges in a concrete graph (where $P$ is the dashed straight path).
+In the first one, the right-most red dotted edge is not safe: it makes the outer cycle crossed.
+In the second one, the two red dotted edges cannot both be used in a $C$-path.
+Our solution, described in Lemma~\ref{lem:computing_P_completions} below, is to add red edges one after the other, recomputing sides at each step.
+On the previous example, we will obtain that adding one red edge from the last graph (but not both) is enough to get a $P$-completion.